gdmoney/quotes/README.md

 *****

+**"There are three musts that hold us back: I must do well.
+You must treat me well.
+And the world must be easy."**
+-- *Albert Ellis*

 **"The greatest gifts you can give your children are the roots of responsibility and the wings of independence."**
 -- *Dennis Waitley*